csorianot/godmc_wiki/Imputed-genetic-data.md

 ### Genetic data

 The genetic data must be
 - Imputed to 1000 genomes reference panel, ideally phase 3.
 Phased haplotypes available [here](https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.html).
 For guidelines on how to perform imputation see [here](http://genome.sph.umich.edu/wiki/IMPUTE2:_1000_Genomes_Imputation_Cookbook) and [here](https://github.com/explodecomputer/godmc/wiki/Genetic-imputation).
 A pipeline is also available [here](https://github.com/explodecomputer/imputePipePBS).
-Please contact us if you have any queries about this.
+The Haplotype Reference Consortium offers a free imputation service which you can use [here] (http://www.haplotype-reference-consortium.org/data-access).
+Please contact us if you have any queries about imputation.
 - Filtered to have MAF > 0.01 and imputation quality score > 0.8
 - Converted to best guess binary plink format without a probability threshold
 - All remaining SNPs combined into a single fileset (*i.e.* not a separate fileset for each chromosome)